vrpisharody/DDP/DDPCourseProjPresn.md

 ![Info Screen](PicSld5.jpg)
 ***

-<font size='5' color='grey'>The Title screen is at the top of the screen and just calls out a short title capturing the central theme of the application.
+<font size='5' color='grey'>The Title screen is at the top of the screen.
+It houses four tabs - **Know Your Car, About, UI & Server** and  calls out a short title capturing the central theme of the application.
 It uses the **wellPanel** and **h1** feature of shiny to provide a user-friendly description for the application.</font>

 <font size='5' color='blue'>The information panel is located to the right of the screen.
 It provides information on the application and method to use the application.
 It's user-friendly and uses many of the formatting features provided in shiny to provide it an attractive look.</font>